A GLOSSARY IN 140 CHARACTERS

 Repechage – a double elimination system for tournaments, typically used between the rounds of 32 and 8.
 (13)

-Reprise – a renewal of the attack after recovery (forward of backwards) to guard.
+Reprise – an immediate renewal of the attack after recovery (forward of backwards) to guard.

 Response Time – Reaction Time plus Movement Time, the total time to react to a situation on the strip.
 (11)